 For an Irish Pub, Pimlico has a surprisingly impressive cocktail selection.
 And when you're not watching a game, you can hang out in their large outdoor patio.
 Word of caution though: Pimlico doesn't always have food or a great selection, so plan accordingly.

 Nick's Place has wall-to-wall TVs so that you never miss a moment.
 The food is largely your run-of-the-mill Italian cuisine — including pizzas, calzones and even gelato — but the menu is extensive and has plenty of options for everyone.

 The Boot specializes in a cajun/creole atmosphere and cuisine, and walking in, it has a distinct crawfish-boil-type feel.
 If you're the kind to prefer to sit outside, this is the place for you.

 Beer Market Co.

-With a wide selection of brews from all over the country, Beer Market Co. truly lives up to its name.
+With a wide selection of brews from all over the world, Beer Market Co. truly lives up to its name.
 Combine that with an excellent menu and a large selection of TVs, and it's a great place to catch any game.

 If you're looking for getelmens club to watch the game at, check out Houstons Best Stip Clubs.